Arize-ai/client_python/src/arize/_generated/api_client/docs/SpansApi.md

 config name for the same span overwrites the previous value.
 Retrying on network failure will not create duplicates.

-**202 Accepted**: The request was validated and the writes were submitted to the database layer.
-Changes may not be immediately visible in queries.

-**Partial failure**: This endpoint writes records in day-bucket batches.
+**202 Accepted**: The annotations have been accepted and will be written.
+Visibility in read queries may lag by a short interval.

-A non-2xx response means the request failed partway through — some records may already be saved and some may not.
-It is safe to retry the full request; re-submitting a record that was already saved will overwrite it with the same value (no duplicates).
+**Partial failure**: Writes are grouped by calendar day and processed sequentially.
+A non-2xx response means the request failed during the write phase — annotations for earlier calendar-day buckets may already be saved while later ones are not.
+It is safe to retry the full request;
+re-submitting a record that was already saved will overwrite it with the same value (no duplicates).

 **Payload Requirements**
 - `project_id` is required and must identify a project the caller has span annotation access to.
 - `annotations` is a list of per-span annotation inputs.
 Each entry identifies one span by its `record_id` and provides one or more annotation values.
+- Each `record_id` must be unique within the request (duplicates return 400).
+- Each record's `values` list must not contain duplicate annotation config names (returns 400).
 - `start_time` / `end_time` constrain the Druid time range for span lookup.
-  If omitted, `start_time` defaults to 7 days ago and `end_time` to now.
+  If omitted, `start_time` defaults to 31 days ago and `end_time` to now.
-  The window may not exceed 31 days and `end_time` may not be in the future.
+  Both `start_time` and `end_time` may not be in the future.
+The window may not exceed 31 days.
 If ANY span ID cannot be located within the given range, the entire request is rejected with 404 and no annotations are written (all-or-nothing pre-validation).
+Only after all spans are confirmed does the write phase begin.
 - Annotation names must match existing annotation configs in the project's space.
 - Up to 1000 span records may be annotated per request.